Lagrange County Mechanics Lien Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Lagrange County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Lagrange County that you need to transfer you would only need to order our forms once for all of your properties in Lagrange County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Lagrange County you only need to order once.

 Mechanic's liens are used to compel an owner or other party to pay an outstanding bill for a work of improvement on real property.
 For instance, a contractor that completes work on a property might get stiffed on a bill due to disagreement about the scope of work or a baseless complaint about the finished job.
 Because liens prevent an owner from selling or refinancing a property (or make it difficult to do so), liens are an effective remedy for contractors and other parties to earn their payment.